LIHPC-Computational-Geometry/dds-hexmeshing/definitions/algorithms/generate_report.README.md

 - similarity: percentage of facets having the same label, compared to our method
 - duration : duration of the labeling stage with file I/O, in seconds.
 For our method, the generation of the initial labeling with graph-cut is taken into account
 - relative duration : duration divided by the duration of our method
 - open : open the 3D viewer.
 After 5s, the 3D model switches between the labeled mesh and a fast polycube estimation.
 If no labeling was generated, the triangle mesh is displayed instead.
+Note that we do not provide 3D views for the initial labeling (graph-cut outputs) to reduce total size.
 Screen Space Ambient Occlusion (SSAO) is on by default.

 "feature edges" group